À rebours: Plot summary

 The epigraph is a quotation from Jan van Ruysbroeck ('Ruysbroeck the Admirable'), the fourteenth-century Flemish mystic:I must rejoice beyond the bounds of time ... though the world may shudder at my joy, and in its coarseness know not what I mean.

 Jean des Esseintes is the last member of a powerful and once proud noble family.
 He has lived an extremely decadent life in Paris, which has left him disgusted with human society.
 Without telling anyone, he retreats to a house in the countryside, near Fontenay, and decides to spend the rest of his life in intellectual and aesthetic contemplation.
 In this sense, À rebours recalls Gustave Flaubert's Bouvard et Pécuchet (posthumously published in 1881), in which two Parisian copy-clerks decide to retire to the countryside and end up failing at various scientific and scholarly endeavors.

 Huysmans' novel is essentially plotless.
 The protagonist fills the house with his eclectic art collection, which notably consists of reprints of the paintings of Gustave Moreau (such as Salome Dancing before Herod and L'Apparition), drawings of Odilon Redon, and engravings of Jan Luyken.
 Throughout his intellectual experiments, Des Esseintes recalls various debauched events and love affairs of his past in Paris.
 He tries his hand at inventing perfumes and he creates a garden of poisonous tropical flowers.
 Illustrating his preference for artifice over nature (a characteristic Decadent theme), Des Esseintes chooses real flowers that apparently imitate artificial ones.
-In one of the book's most surrealistic episodes, he has gemstones set in the shell of a tortoise. "[U]nable to bear the dazzling splendour imposed on it," the turtle died.
+In one of the book's most surrealistic episodes, he has gemstones set in the shell of a tortoise. "[U]nable to bear the dazzling splendour imposed on it," the tortoise died.
 In another episode, he decides to visit London after reading the novels of Charles Dickens.
 He dines at an English restaurant in Paris while waiting for his train and is delighted by the resemblance of the people to his notions derived from literature.
 He then cancels his trip and returns home, convinced that only disillusion would await him if he were to follow through with his plans.